danpla/dpscreenocr/doc/manual.md

     set the `OMP_THREAD_LIMIT` environment variable to `1` before running dpScreenOCR.

-    Its not recommended to set `OMP_THREAD_LIMIT` globally because it will affect other programs that use OpenMP.
+    It is not recommended to set `OMP_THREAD_LIMIT` globally because this  will affect other programs using OpenMP.
 Instead, create a helper script that sets the variable and then runs dpScreenOCR, e.g. via `env OMP_THREAD_LIMIT=1 dpscreenocr`.
 An even more convenient solution is to add an item to the applications menu by